-With respect to any complaints relating to this Policy that cannot be resolved through PAYWHIRL’s internal processes, PAYWHIRL has agreed to cooperate with the data protection authorities in the EEA and to participate in the dispute resolution procedures established by these authorities to resolve disputes pursuant to the Privacy Shield Principles available at the addresses given below.
+With respect to any complaints relating to this Policy that cannot be resolved through PAYWHIRL’s internal processes, PAYWHIRL has agreed to cooperate with the data protection authorities in Switzerland and to participate in the dispute resolution procedures established by these authorities to resolve disputes pursuant to the Privacy Shield Principles available at the addresses given below.
 In the event that PAYWHIRL, or such authorities, determines that PAYWHIRL did not comply with this Policy, PAYWHIRL will take appropriate steps to address any adverse effects and to promote future compliance.
-PAYWHIRL is also subject to the investigatory and enforcement powers of the Federal Trade Commission, which is the competent supervisory body under the Privacy Shield.
+PAYWHIRL is also subject to the investigatory and enforcement powers of the FTC, which is the competent supervisory body under the Privacy Shield.

 Where a complaint cannot be resolved by any of the before mentioned recourse mechanisms, individuals have a right to invoke binding arbitration under the Privacy Shield Panel as a recourse mechanism of last resort.